 Awareness.
 Sugar was my number one weakness.
 It still is, but I’m now aware of my consumption and I know my limits.
 I sound like an alcohol disclosure.
 When I adjusted my intake of the sweet stuff the ‘less is more’ philosophy kicked-in.
 My taste buds became more content and my body was a happy human.
 Did you hear that?
 I didn’t give up sugar completely, I just cut back immensely.
 With that said, I wanted to share with you what I used to eat for lunch and what I’m eating now for lunch.

 Back in the day of wanting to lose weight, I would only eat a salad for lunch.
 It contained greens, Romaine lettuce, cherry tomatoes, and maybe fresh broccoli.
 I didn’t have any protein or cheese.
 Just veggies.
 I chose whatever salad dressing sounded good, however, I would dip my fork in the dressing before I stabbed a helping of lettuce.
-Not too shabby of a lunch sounds good; but for me, it didn’t hold me over, which lead to a Snickers Bar in the afternoon, and then a hefty snack after work.
+Not too shabby of a lunch; but for me, it didn’t hold me over, which lead to a Snickers Bar in the afternoon, and then a hefty snack after work.
 Can we say blood sugar on the fritz?

 Change Tip 3

-Protein builds muscle mass, and it’s especially good after a workout.
+It builds muscle mass, and it’s especially good after a workout.
 Add a little vitamin C to the mix and you’ve got a digestive helper and a hand at iron absorption.
 Listen up!
 The meat won’t make you fat unless it’s highly marbled or fatty, and your watch portions.
-Choose lean beef, grilled chicken, grilled or baked fish, or pork loin.
+Choose lean beef, grilled chicken, grilled or baked fish, lean beef, or pork loin.
 Don’t be scared to add it to your diet or your salad.
 Remember portion-control is king.